eolunas/eolunas/README.md

 - :octocat: I’m currently studying **Certified Tech Developer** from **Digital House** in colaboration with **Globant and MELI**.

-- :computer: I’m looking to collaborate with **Developer communities** and expand my skils.
+- :computer: I’m looking to collaborate with **Developer communities** and expand my skills to achieve my goals.

 - 💬 Ask me about **JavaScript, Data science, ML and Front-End**.